-Saint Francis and Saint Therese are the bastions of the Shalom vocation, providing us with models of prayer and love for God above all things.
+Saint Francis of Assisi and Saint Teresa of Ávila are the bastions of the Shalom vocation, providing us with models of prayer and love for God above all things.
 God’s providence led the founder of the Community, Moysés Azevedo, and the co-founder, Emmir Nogueira, to the writings and the history of these two saints.

-Poverty, spousal love, smallness, prayer, fraternal life, praise and penance are some aspects of the life of a Saint that are present in the Shalom spirituality.
-From St.Therese, the Shalom charisma receives the inspiration of personal, daily and contemplative prayer, of being still with God.
+Poverty, spousal love, humility, prayer, fraternal life, praise, and penance are some aspects of the life of a Saint that is present in the Shalom spirituality.
+From St. Teresa of Ávila , the Shalom charisma receives the inspiration of personal, daily and contemplative prayer, of being still with God.
 From prayer, the Shalom charism manifests itself in all its beauty and parrhesia of this time, as a Church that demands a new evangelization.

 They are “masters of spiritual life” and their teachings constitute “safe paths that the Catholic mystical tradition presents to us and together with the experience of the Holy Spirit, form the basis of the spirituality of our vocation“, according to the Statutes of the Shalom Community.

-“There must be a total renunciation, and not only of the unlawful things, but also of the lawful things, in order to love and serve God.
-With this first touch of St.Francis, this renunciation speaks to us very intimately.
-The poverty that St. Francis lived, his specific calling, was unique to the Church“, explained Moysés Azevedo in a talk about the influence of the Saint in the vocation of the Shalom Community.
+“There must be a total renunciation, and not only of the unlawful things but also of the lawful things, in order to love and serve God.
+With this first touch of St.Francis of Assisi, this renunciation speaks to us very intimately.
+The poverty that St. Francis of Assisi experienced, his specific calling, was unique to the Church“, explained Moysés Azevedo in a talk about the influence of the Saint in the vocation of the Shalom Community.